-In addition, legislation (Public Act 18-168, Section 61) was passed which requires that all community PWSs serving at least twenty-five, but not more than one thousand, year-round residents prepare fiscal and asset management plans no later than January 1, 2021.
-To help these systems, the DPH is renewing its effort to build small system capacity through training.
-Following the significant impact of storms on small community PWSs in 2011 and 2012, a "Three Storm Strategy" was developed to address emergency preparedness for community PWSs.
-This document will be updated on an ongoing basis as projects move forward and issues evolve over time.
+In addition, a new statute (CGA §19a-37e) requires all community PWSs serving at least twentyfive, but not more than one thousand, year-round residents prepare a Fiscal and Asset management Plan no later than January 1, 2021.
+To help these systems, the DPH is renewing its effort to build small system capacity through training and has developed a Fiscal and Asset Management Plan template and associated guidance.
+A training webinar on this template was held on June 2, 2020.